Deadly Resurgence If Coronavirus Curbs Lifted Too Early, WHO Warns - UrduPoint

 In the latest sign of tensions with the US, Germany's Foreign Minister, Heiko Maas, criticized the Trump administration's handling of the outbreak as too slow.

-In a preview of an interview for Der Spiegel, Maas took aim at the two extremes of national coronavirus responses, contrasting China's "very authoritarian measures" with America's decision to play down the threat "for a very long time".
+In a preview of an interview for Der Spiegel, Maas took aim at the two extremes of national coronavirus responses, contrasting China's every authoritarian measures with America's decision to play down the threat for a very long time.

 Outbreak risks in settings such as long-term care facilities also need to be minimized, while workplaces, schools and other essential locations should have preventive measures in place.